wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 }
 ```

-1. Save or copy the JSON in a file named _EdgeMinimumConfiguration.json_ in any directory on a device with Edge Data Store installed.
+1. Save or copy the example JSON in a file named _EdgeMinimumConfiguration.json_ in any directory on a device with Edge Data Store installed.

 2. Run the following curl command from the directory where the file is located: